LeaG76/cv-generator/README.md

   <summary><b>Convert your profile picture into an url in Base64</b></summary>
   <br>

+  To convert your image to a Base64 url, you can go to websites allowing this action to be carried out such as: [Base64 Image](https://www.base64-image.de/ "Go to Base64 Image") or [elmah.io](https://elmah.io/tools/base64-image-encoder "Go to elmah.io")

   Plusieurs façons :

   - Avec un serveur local (fichier main.js -> profile.txt)